 Welcome to the Union County Building Code Enforcement.
 Our division was established in 1969 under the direction of the Union County Commissioners.
 On January 1, 1970 the division was officially opened to serve the public.

 Our purpose is to provide for the health, general welfare, and public safety of you and your family/employees through the enforcement of the North Carolina State Building Code and the Union County Land Use Ordinance.

-Our current staff consist of the director, one building supervisor, one building permit supervisor, three permit clerks, five building inspectors, three electrical inspectors, one commercial building inspector and one zoning enforcement officer
+Our current staff consist of the director, one building supervisor, one building permit supervisor, three permit clerks, five building inspectors, four electrical inspectors, one commercial building inspector and one zoning enforcement officer

 Commissioners Set Permit Fees for Solar Farms

 The Union County Board of Commissioners on Monday adopted a permit fee schedule for solar farms and any similar facilities that generate solar power, excluding those for individual residential use.

 An application was recently submitted to Union County Building Code Enforcement for a permit to construct a 6 megawatt solar farm estimated to cost $9,000,000.
 Before Monday Union County didn’t have a permit fee for solar farms or any facility generating solar power.
 Solar farms are relatively new, and Catawba was the only county in the state found to have fees in place for solar farms.

 Standard permit fees are based on the size of the structure rather than construction costs.
 Permit fees for solar farms were established according to the number of megawatts produced.
 Considering the amount of man hours associated with inspecting a solar farm, the permit fee is $1000 per megawatt for solar farms up to 5 MW, $850 per megawatt for farms from 5 to 10 MW, and $775 per megawatt for farms over 10 MW.